h2oai/sparkling-water/doc/tutorials/rsparkling_azure_dbc.rst

 4. Create the cluster

     - Make sure the assembly JAR is attached to the cluster
-    - Put ``spark.ui.enabled false`` line in the spark configuration field.
-This is currently required due to limitation in our code and will be fixed as soon as possible.

     - Select Spark version according to your Sparkling Water version:
         - for the latest Sparkling Water 2.2.7, select Spark 2.2.0.
 Spark 2.2.1 is not yet supported due to missing SparklyR support.